 Join our Email List for more Tips and Info!

-6 Tips and Tricks to Paint a Car with a Sprayer
+6 Tips and Tricks for Painting a Car with a Sprayer

-Once you’ve researched and bought your favorite automotive paint sprayer, use the 6 tips and tricks below to help you get a professional result on your vehicle.
+After you’ve chosen and purchased your ideal automotive paint sprayer, follow these 6 tips to achieve a professional finish on your vehicle.

-#5.
-Plan your time wisely.
-A good top coat usually requires 3-4 coats of paint.
-You’ll need to plan for about 10-20 minutes of painting per panel and it takes about an hour for each panel to cure properly.
-Rushing through this process will only give you poor results.
+A quality topcoat generally requires 3-4 thin coats.
+Expect to spend 10–20 minutes painting each panel and allow about an hour for each panel to cure before moving on.
+Rushing this process will negatively affect your results.

 Best Respirator for Auto Paint